OpenAstronomy/rnn-lightcurve-gapfill/README.md

 ## AGN Light Curve Autoencoder for Feature Extraction

+### Relevant Notebooks
+Please refer to the following Python notebooks in the repository for detailed code, analysis, and visualization related to the Autoencoder model:
+- `Kauffman_Autoencoder.py`: Contains the code for the training process of the Autoencoder model (encoder and decoder) to obtain and save the necessary encoder parameters that will be integrated into the BRNN model.
+- `Kauffman_custom_BRNN_Autoencoder.py`: Contains the implementation of training and testing the new custom BRNN model that incorporates the pretrained encoder.

 ### Overview
 This section discusses the implementation of an autoencoder designed to extract features from AGN light curve data.
 The extracted features are aimed at improving the efficiency of downstream tasks such as classification and prediction of AGN properties.